dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Experimental Analysis

 \subsection{Findings}

 We evaluate our method both visually and analytically.
 It is imperative for any demorphing method to produce visually distinctive faces compared to the input morph as well as between themselves.
 Note that a trivial solution for demorphing would be an identity function which simply outputs the morph.
-By construction, the outputs will have the best matches with the bonafide faces used to create the morph in the database, rendering the demorphing process unnecessary.
-Thus, visual evaluation is paramount in demonstrating the effectiveness of our method.
+By construction, the outputs will have high similarity scores with the bonafide faces used to create the morph in the database, rendering the demorphing process unnecessary.
+Therefore, visual evaluation plays a crucial role in demonstrating the effectiveness of our method.